+Administration Act 1988 (NSW), where the Network has sufficient capacity to meet those Access Holders' Capacity Entitlements; and

-- (a) If ARTC expects that an event resulting in a Capacity Shortfall will be for a duration of five days or less and there will be insufficient Capacity to meet all remaining unconditional Capacity entitlements held by all Access Holders in that Month after taking into account likely usage of Access Holders with an allocation period of a quarter, ARTC will allocate the Capacity available in accordance with the following principles: - (i) Capacity will be allocated first to passenger services in accordance with ARTC's obligations under section 88L of the Transport Administration Act 1988 (NSW); and - (ii) Capacity remaining after the allocation of Capacity under subsection(a) will be allocated to Access Holders at ARTC's discretion.
-In exercising its discretion, ARTC must take into account its contractual obligations under Access Agreements (for example, minimising the number of Access Holders affected) but may allocate Capacity other than on an equitable basis if it is consistent with the objective of ensuring efficient utilisation of the Network during the Capacity Shortfall and after considering any recommendations provided by the HVCCC under section 5.4(a)(ii). - (b) ARTC will promptly inform the HVCCC of the result of the allocation of Capacity under section 5.5(a).
+- (ii) Capacity remaining after the allocation of Capacity under subsection (i) will be allocated a) will be allocated to Access Holders at ARTC's discretion.
+In exercising its discretion, ARTC must take into account its contractual obligations under Access Agreements (for example, minimising the number of Access Holders affected) but may allocate Capacity other than on an equitable prorate basis according to each Access Holder's unconditional and unused Capacity Entitlements applying immediately before the shortfall arose.basis if it is consistent with the objective of ensuring efficient utilisation of the Network during the Capacity Shortfall and after considering any recommendations provided by the HVCCC under section 5.4(a)(ii). - (c) For the purposes of sub-sections (a) and (b), the Capacity Entitlement held by an Access Holder will be considered an unconditional Capacity Entitlement if all conditions precedent to the conferral of that Capacity Entitlement on the Access Holder under the terms of the relevant Access Agreement, including the completion of designated projects, have been satisfied, or waived by ARTC. - (b) ARTC will promptly inform the HVCCC of the result of the allocation of Capacity under section 5.5(a).